baumannsec/baumannsec.github.io/_posts/2025-11-16-Application Allowlisting.markdown

 For example:
 Take an organization that uses Slack.
 An application like Slack will often download its own updates and extract executables into user-writable directories, such as %LocalAppData%\Slack.
 By using AppLocker, you can create a Publisher rule for this specific vendor that allows executables signed by Slack's digital certificate and signature to execute, even from a user writable location.

-But — test thoroughly.
+But, make sure you test thoroughly.
 While Slack signs their executables, many vendors do not sign every DLL or component they ship.

 **Conclusion**